 How to Attach a Jumper Wire around a Water Meter

-If you use your home's main water pipe to ground the electrical system (and many homes do), you should attach a jumper wire around the water meter in order to provide better path for the electricty ground path.
+If you use your home's main water pipe to ground the electrical system (and many homes do), you should attach a jumper wire around the water meter in order to provide a better path for the electricity ground path.
 If no jumper wire is installed, a surge in electricity could cause damage to the water meter in some cases.
-Installing a jumper wire on your home's main water pipe is easy, and this simple step by step guide will show you everything you need to know.
+Installing a jumper wire on your home's main water pipe is easy, and this simple step-by-step guide will show you everything you need to know.

 Step 1 - Find the Water Meter

 First, you'll need to locate your home's water meter.
 In most cases, the water meter will be located in front of your home facing the street.
 It will also usually be located at the lowest point in your home.
 If for some reason you're unable to locate the water meter, contact your local water company and ask them.